November 27, 2022 by Karl Tessendorf

 9. Apple Cider Whiskey

-Like salt and pepper, bangers and mash, and a burger with fries, Apple cider, and whiskey are just meant to be together.
+Like salt and pepper, ketchup and mustard, and a burger with fries, Apple cider and whiskey are just meant to be together.
 The sweet and tart character of the cider is the perfect platform for whiskey’s warming glow.
 If you like things spicy then go for a rye whiskey.
-If you prefer your flavours a little more rounded, then choose a blend.
+If you prefer your flavors a little more rounded, then choose a blend.
 Whichever route you roll the apple down, you’re in for a treat.

-Need even more apple flavour?
+Need even more apple flavor?
 We’ve got 20 Apple Cider cocktails just for you.